Devsh-Graphics-Programming/Nabla/include/nbl/builtin/hlsl/fft/README.md

 template <typename AccessType>
 void get(uint32_t idx, NBL_REF_ARG(AccessType) value);
 ```
-These methods need to be able to be specialized with `AccessType` being `complex_t<Scalar>` for the FFT to work properly.
+These methods need to be able to be instantiated with `AccessType` being `complex_t<Scalar>` for the FFT to work properly.
-Furthermore, if doing an FFT with `ElementsPerInvocationLog2 > 1`, it MUST also provide a `void memoryBarrier()` method.
-If not accessing any type of memory during the FFT, it can be a method that does nothing.
-Otherwise, it must do a barrier with `AcquireRelease` semantics, with proper semantics for the type of memory it accesses.

 * `SharedMemoryAccessor` is an accessor to a shared memory array of `uint32_t` that MUST be able to fit `WorkgroupSize` many complex elements (one per thread).
 When instantiating a `workgroup::fft::ConstevalParameters` struct, you can access its static member field `SharedMemoryDWORDs` that yields the amount of `uint32_t`s the shared memory array must be able to hold.
 It MUST provide the methods
 ```cpp